InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 1. There is an `admin` user known to the cluster
 1. There is a `jenkins` user known to the cluster
 1. You have created a `vault-pass.txt` file in this directory
+1. A Python 3 conda/virtual environment from which to run these playbooks

 If using NFS make sure you've configured it with all the appropriate mounts.
 The playbook will create the PVs and PVCs: -